 Did you know most Americans don’t have enough money to cover a 1000 dollar emergency?

-Before buying a home, you’ll want to have an emergency fund saved.
+Before buying a home, you will want to have an emergency fund saved.
 If you want some more first time homeowner tips, we can help.

-In this guide, we’ll go over how to become a first time homeowner.
+In this guide, we will go over how to become a first time homeowner.

 Want to learn more about buying a new home?
 Keep reading to make a smart decision as an aspiring first time homeowner.